 - The Orange Line of the free KAT trolley runs between campus and downtown.

-- PACE bike rentals are available throughout campus and the city.
+- PACE bike rentals and e-scooters are available throughout campus and the city.

 - Consider live-streaming conference sessions or video conferencing large meetings to cut travel emissions from non-local attendees.